stat545ubc-2023/assignment-b2-April-UBC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of calcthat is to make the common calculation, subtracting minimum value from maximum value, more convenient.
+The goal of `calcthat` is to make a common calculation, subtracting minimum value from maximum value, more convenient.

 ## Installation